How a Fantasy Coin is Made - Shire Post Mint's Process

 Coins are simply bits of metal that have been impressed with a design and are used as a medium of exchange.
 The basic process is that a "die" is created with a negative impression of the design.
 Two dies are then pressed or "struck" with the metal blank between.
-A fantasy coin is made in four basic stages: design, engrave, blank, stamp, and finish.
+A fantasy coin is made in a few basic stages: design, engrave, blank, stamp, and finish.

 Designing a fantasy coin

 Once we have a basic concept, we move towards the design and more questions arise: What metals would they use?
 How big would these coins be?
 What would the text say?
-We often look back to ancient and medieval coinage to research art and engraving styles as well as the information often included on a coin.
+We often look back to Medieval and ancient world coinage to research art and engraving styles as well as the information often included on a coin.
 Engraver Greg Franck-Weiby used the same chisel-engraving technique for our Leif Ericsson Vinland coin as the Vikings used when making coins in the 9th and 10th centuries.

 Engraving the design